 - This is a donation site.
 Donations you make through this site are not a financial investments.
-Depending on the page you are using, you are donating either to the Left Legal Fighting Fund or the Festival of Resistance conference.
+Depending on the page you are using, you are donating to the Left Legal Fighting Fund or the Festival of Resistance conference or the EHRC Response Fund.
 The funds that you donate will be kept by the Campaign on a ‘keep what you raise’ basis.

 - Please note that Campaign for Chris Williamson does not offer regulated investments through the platform.
 Therefore it is not authorised or regulated by the Financial Conduct Authority.
 As with all donation-based crowdfunding, there is no recourse to either the Financial Ombudsman Service or the Financial Services Compensation Scheme.